plt3/ip-lookup/README.md

 - In project home directory, run server with `uvicorn runApp:app`
 - Navigate to http://localhost:8000 or http://127.0.0.1:8000 in browser
 - When finished, kill the server with Ctrl + c

+## Testing:
+- Run small testing suite with `pytest` in project home directory (do not run server separately during testing)

 ## Screenshots:
 ### Main page once server is running: